egonozer/TIS_tools/README.md

 ### INSeq_read_preprocess_Boll_protocol.pl

 For sequence reads generated using the transposon insertion sequencing protocol as described by [Kazi, Schargel, and Boll](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7861349/).
-In this process, fastq files should have already been demultiplexed on the instrument.
+In this process, fastq files should have already been demultiplexed on the instrument into one read file per pool or condition.
 This script performs the following processing steps:

   1. Identify and trim transposon sequence from reads
   2. Align reads to reference sequence(s)
   3. Assign aligments to positions in reference sequence
-  4. Read count correction and filtering
-  5. Output read counts
+  4. Output read counts

 **Prerequisites:**
 [bowtie](http://bowtie-bio.sourceforge.net/index.shtml) (version 0.12.8 or higher)

 **Usage:**
-`perl INSeq_read_preprocess.pl [options] -r <file of read files> -g <reference_sequence.fasta>`
+`perl INSeq_read_preprocess_Boll_protocol.pl [options] -r <file of read files> -g <reference_sequence.fasta>`

 **Required arguments:**
-`-r` File of demultiplexed read files corresponding to seprate pools,
-        conditions, and/or replicates.
+`-r` File of demultiplexed read files corresponding to seprate pools, conditions, and/or replicates.
 Read files must be in fastq format and can be gzipped.

+OPTIONAL: Mark input pool(s) with 'i' in a third column.
+Otherwise will guess input are files that have 'input' (case insensitive) at the beginning of the pool_ID name.
+This will only be used for insertion site calculations and won't affect read count output files.

 File should have the following format and be tab delimited with one pool / read file per line:

-        path/to/read_file.fastq(.gz) <tab> pool_ID
+path/to/read_file.fastq(.gz) <tab> pool_ID <tab> 'i' or blank (OPTIONAL)

 `-g` Reference genome sequence file, in fasta format.
 For best results, this file must include sequences for ALL genetic material present in the organism (i.e. chromosomes and plasmids).